how-to-firebase/tutorials/modules/firebase-authentication/02-configuration.md

 Multiple accounts per email is harder to secure than requiring one account per email.
-If you require one account per email you can still prompt users to link accounts their other Google/Facebook/Twitter/Github accounts once they've logged.
+If you require one account per email you can still prompt users to link accounts their other Google/Facebook/Twitter/Github accounts once they've logged in.

 I've just noticed that my users tend to forget how they logged in last time, so I like to automatically link accounts if possible.
 But yeah... that's extra work on my end, and it's possible